RyanFitzgerald/tagselector/README.md

 | .tagselector-tag | Each individiual tag span |
 | .active | Class applied to any actively selected tag |

-If you would also like some basic styling out of the box, include ``dist/tagselector.css``.
+If you would also like some basic styling out of the box (like in the screenshot above), include the CSS:  ``dist/tagselector.css``.

 ## License